The Dry Ten Martini Problem for Sturmian Hamiltonians: Tools for proving the injectivity of

-\end{enumerate} \end{rem*} In Section~\ref{sec: introduction and main results}, we fixed some $\alpha\in\left[0,1\right]\backslash\Q$ and considered all its finite continued fraction expansions, giving rise to $\alk=\frac{p_{k}}{q_{k}}$.
-From this section and later on we consider the space of all rational numbers represented by their finite continued fraction expansions, $\co\in\Co$.
-It should be noted that the evaluation map $\varphi$ is surjective but not injective.
-For example, this is straightforward from Definition~\ref{def: Evaluation Map} when choosing $c_{k}\in\{-1,0\}$ and it will be exploited in Definition~\ref{def: backward type}.
+In all statements and proofs so far, we fixed some $\alpha\in\left[0,1\right]\backslash\Q$ and considered all its finite continued fraction expansions, giving rise to $\alk=\frac{p_{k}}{q_{k}}$.
+From this point and later on we consider the space of all rational numbers represented by their augmented finite continued fraction expansions, $\co\in\Co$.